jackfoxy/urQL/docs/ref-ch01-introduction.md

 Reading and/or updating data on foreign ships is allowed provided the ship's pilot has granted permission.
 Cross database joins are allowed, but not cross ship joins.
 Views cannot be defined on foreign databases.

+This document has placeholders for Stored Procedures and Triggers, which have yet to be defined.
+Pivoting and Windowing will be in a future release.

 ## urQL language diagrams